AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 h_1\in[0.1,0.9],\quad h_2\in[0,0.4].
 $$

-Combining the final layer with the score difference, a rewrite called **last-layer elision**, gives the margin $m=0.2+h_1-h_2$.
+We can eliminate the final affine layer and write the score difference directly as $m=0.2+h_1-h_2$.
+This rewrite is called **last-layer elision**.
 Treating the two hidden intervals independently gives

 $$
 m\geq0.2+0.1-0.4=-0.1.
 $$

 This lower bound is negative, so IBP returns **unknown**.
-But the calculation combines two hidden values that cannot occur together.
+The calculation combines two hidden values that cannot occur together.
 The value $h_1=0.1$ comes from $x_1=x_2=0.3$, whereas $h_2=0.4$ comes from $x_1=0.7$ and
 $x_2=0.3$.

-Neither interval is wrong.
-The missing information is the relationship between each hidden neuron and April's input.
+Each interval is sound on its own.
+What is missing is the relationship between each hidden neuron and April's input.

 ## Keep the input relationship

-For the second hidden neuron, IBP remembers only
+To recover that missing dependency, start with the second hidden neuron.
+IBP remembers only

 $$
 0\leq h_2\leq0.4.